Updated – August 2020

-Whenever you post the content on your site, you have to be sure that the particular content you are going to post is original and have no plagiarism.
+Whenever you post the content on your site, you have to be sure that the particular content you are going to post is original and has no plagiarism.

-Not only Google, users also will not like to read duplicate content.
+Nor Google no users like to read duplicate content.

-According to Google, there are around 200 factors which are considered in the calculation of the ranking of search results.
-But still, there are 3 main factors which are deciding the ranking, Content, Backlinks and of course RankBrain.
+According to Google, there are around 200 factors that are considered in the calculation of the ranking of search results.
+But still, there are 3 main factors deciding the ranking-Content, Backlinks, and of course, RankBrain.

 Now the question arises, what is RankBrain?